Frequently Asked Bankruptcy Questions

 What does it cost?

 This page will provide the person, thinking about filing bankruptcy, the bankruptcy information he or she needs to make an informed decision.
 After reading the following FAQ information you will have a good understanding of what the law allows when you meet with your Bankruptcy Lawyer or Attorney.
-If your questions are still not answered after reading the following bankruptcy information we have an "Ask a Bankruptcy Lawyer" feature so you can ask a bankruptcy lawyer or attorney in your area a question.

 Chapter 7 bankruptcy, sometimes call a straight bankruptcy is a liquidation proceeding.
 The debtor turns over all non-exempt property to the bankruptcy trustee who then converts it to cash for distribution to the creditors.
 The debtor receives a discharge of all dischargeable debts usually within four months.
 In the vast majority of cases the debtor has no assets that he would lose so Chapter 7 will give that person a relatively quick "fresh start".